Ghy0501/Awesome-Continual-Learning-in-Generative-Models/README.md

 ## 📰 News

+- **2025.07**: Check out our new work: "[Federated Continual Instruction Tuning](https://arxiv.org/pdf/2503.12897)" (ICCV 2025).
+The code is open sourced [here](https://github.com/Ghy0501/FCIT).
+- **2025.07**: We have updated recent public work on continual learning in generative models.
+If you notice any omissions, please feel free to contact us!
 - **2025.06**: We released our survey paper "[A Comprehensive Survey on Continual Learning in Generative Models](https://arxiv.org/pdf/2506.13045)".
 Feel free to cite or open pull requests!
 - **2025.06**: We released a repository on continual learning in generative models, and a corresponding survey will be available soon.